Gratitude for this General Election and all of our Voters

-Gratitude in Motion: A Reflection from the Campaign
+Gratitude in Motion: Reflection from the Primary Campaign

 In life—like in campaigns, careers, and caregiving—there never seems to be enough time.
 Not enough hours to say thank you, not enough quiet moments to reflect, and certainly not enough space to honor all the hands, hearts, and histories that have helped carry me here.